stella-cervini/DataScienceLab/README.md

 This project provides practical applications that have the potential to have an impact on people’s lives.
-It is possible to image an online service, supported by a sustainable business model, that allows users to identify countries that match their aspirations, both current and future, whether for permanent residence, travel or investment
+It is possible to image an online service, supported by a sustainable business model, that allows users to identify countries that match their aspirations, both current and future, whether for permanent residence, travel or investment.